Contributing

 - Avoid

-anytypes where possible
+anytypes where possible - Use

 Testing

-- Unit tests for adapter methods
+- Unit tests for all adapter methods

 - Integration tests for complete pipelines